DSCR Cash-Out Refinance for Property Acquisition | Tim Popp

 Down Payment for New Acquisition

-The most direct deployment.
+The most direct use.
 Pull equity from one property, use it as down payment on the next DSCR purchase.
 Your portfolio grows without requiring external capital infusions.

 Bridge to Multiple Acquisitions

 A large cash-out from one strong property can fund partial down payments on multiple new acquisitions.
-If you pull $200,000, you might deploy $60,000 as a down payment on a new property, $60,000 on another, and keep $80,000 as combined reserves for both deals.
+If you pull $200,000, you might put $60,000 down on one property, $60,000 on another, and keep $80,000 as combined reserves for both deals.

 Reserve Building

 Equity sitting in property doesn’t count as reserves for new acquisitions.
-Converting some of it to liquid cash via a cash-out refi turns illiquid equity into qualifying reserves, enabling you to pursue deals you otherwise couldn’t qualify for.
+Converting some of it to liquid cash via a cash-out refi turns illiquid equity into qualifying reserves, so you can pursue deals you otherwise couldn’t qualify for.

 Opportunity Fund

-Some sophisticated investors maintain a liquid “opportunity fund” built partially from cash-out proceeds — capital held in reserve for distressed deals, auction purchases, or fast-moving opportunities that require fast closes in cash.
+Some sophisticated investors keep a liquid “opportunity fund” built partially from cash-out proceeds: capital held in reserve for distressed deals, auction purchases, or fast-moving opportunities that require quick closes in cash.

 What to Verify Before You Apply